Measures against water scarcity, for flora and fauna

 the number of fish species detected

 River Alsterån is a 125 km long river in south-eastern Sweden with a catchment area of 1 525 km².
-It is one of Kalmar County’s most valuable watercourses and is a Natura 2000 site in its entirety within the county.
+It is one of Kalmar County’s most valuable rivers and is a Natura 2000 site in its full length within the county.

 From its source, Lake Alstern, River Alsterån flows through varied terrain in two branches before reaching Lake Allgunnen, one of Sweden’s largest unregulated lakes.
-From Allgunnen, the water flows on through three outlets that join further downstream before the river flows into the Baltic Sea at Pataholm in Kalmarsund.
+From Allgunnen, the water flows on through three outlets that join further downstream before the river enters into the Baltic Sea at Pataholm in Kalmarsund.
 The upper part of River Alsterån is dominated by coniferous forest and marshland, while the lower parts are characterized by farmland and deciduous forest.
-River Alsterån also passes wetlands and swamp forests on its journey.
+River Alsterån also passes wetlands and swamp forests on its way to the sea.

 Biological values and threatened species

-River Alsterån has high natural values thanks to its varied habitats.
-It is an important spawning ground for salmon and trout, but other species such as eel, sea lamprey, catfish, lamprey and stone loach are also present.
-In total, around 18 fish species have been reported in the system.
-However, salmon populations are in decline, making them a priority species in Natura 2000 management.
+River Alsterån has high nature values thanks to its varied habitats.
+It is an important spawning ground for salmon and trout, but other species such as eel, sea lamprey, catfish, spined loach and bullhead are also present.
+In total, around 18 fish species have been reported in the river.
+However, salmon populations are in decline, making salmon a priority species in the management of the Natura 2000 sites.

-The river has a rich benthic fauna with rare and endangered species as well as significant terrestrial flora and fauna.
-Birds living in the vicinity of aquatic habitats include ospreys, sandwich terns, white-tailed eagles and kingfishers.
-Another priority species under the EU Habitats Directive is the otter, which has declined sharply since the 1950s but is now recovering.
+River Alsterån has a rich benthic fauna with rare and endangered species and significant flora and fauna.
+Birds associated with the aquatic environments include osprey, silver tern, white-tailed eagle and kingfisher.
+Another priority species under the EU Habitats Directive is the otter, which has declined drastically since the 1950s but is now recovering.

-The Alsterån estuary and coastal lagoons in Kalmarsund are also part of the Natura 2000 site.
-These brackish water environments have a rich flora and support species such as the predatory fish sea trout, pike and perch.
-However, the coastal ecosystems of Kalmarsund and the Alsterån estuary are also severely affected by eutrophication and reduced recruitment of, for example, the predatory fish pike and perch.
+The Alsterån estuary and the coastal areas of Kalmarsund are also part of the Natura 2000 site.
+These brackish water environments are rich in flora and support predatory fish species such as sea trout, pike and perch.
+The coastal ecosystems of Kalmarsund and the Alsterån estuary are affected by eutrophication and the populations of pike and perch are on a downward trend.

-The river has a rich benthic fauna with rare and endangered species as well as significant terrestrial flora and fauna.
+The river has a rich benthic fauna with rare and endangered species and significant flora and fauna.

 Environmental impacts and restoration needs